hexian000/kcptun-libev/README.md

 ./kcptun-libev -c client.json
 ```

-Now 127.0.0.1:1080 on client is forwarded to server by kcptun-libev.
+127.0.0.1:1080 on the client is now forwarded to the server via kcptun-libev.

-See [server.json](server.json)/[client.json](client.json) in the source repo for more tunables.
+See [server.json](server.json) and [client.json](client.json) in the repository for more tunables.

-Let's explain some common fields in server.json/client.json:
+Common fields in `server.json`/`client.json`:
-- The client side "listen" TCP ports and send data to "kcp_connect".
+- Client: `listen` defines the local TCP address; traffic is sent to `kcp_connect`.
-- The server side receive data from "kcp_bind" and forward the connections to "connect".
+- Server: receives on `kcp_bind` and forwards connections to `connect`.
-- Set a "password" or "psk" is strongly suggested when using in public networks.
+- Setting `password` or `psk` is strongly recommended on public networks.
-- "loglevel": 0-7 are Silence, Fatal, Error, Warning, Notice, Info, Debug, Verbose respectively.
+- `loglevel`: 0–7 map to Silence, Fatal, Error, Warning, Notice, Info, Debug, Verbose.
 The default is 4 (Notice).
-High log levels can affect performance.
+Higher levels can affect performance.

 #### Rendezvous Mode

-Rendezvous mode may be useful for accessing servers behind NAT.
-The rendezvous server only helps establish the connection, the traffic goes directly between client and server.
+Rendezvous mode helps access servers behind NAT.
+The rendezvous server only bootstraps the connection; traffic flows directly between client and server.

-Rendezvous mode requires UDP in transport layer, i.e. is incompatible with non-UDP obfuscators.
+Rendezvous mode requires UDP at the transport layer; it is incompatible with non‑UDP obfuscators.

 *The method is non-standard and may not work with all NAT implementations.*